-A few days a go I watched what is arguably: the most anticipated film since the pandemic, the most anticipated film of 80s nostalgia, and the most anticipated film of action fans.
+A few days a go I watched what is arguably the most anticipated film since the pandemic, the most anticipated film of 80s nostalgia, and the most anticipated action packed film of any action film fan.
 Pretty much the most anticipated film in years.
+This review is free of spoilers.

 I will start saying that generally speaking, Top Gun: Maverick was not a dissapointment.
-It actually was a great experience, but like Tron: Legacy, it left me with the following thought in my mind: “Is this it?”
-Unbeknown to me, Top Gun Maverick’s director coincidentally happened to be Tron Legacy’s director.
-Hence why throughout the film I kept getting this weird feeling: “This movie somehow feels very similar in tone and structure to Tron: Legacy.”
+It actually was a great experience, but like Tron: Legacy, it left the following thought in my mind: “Is this it?”
+Unbeknownst to me, Top Gun Maverick’s director happened to be Tron Legacy’s director.
+Hence probably why throughout the film I kept getting this weird feeling: “This movie somehow feels very similar in tone and structure to Tron: Legacy.”
 After leaving the theater and critically disecting the film, I realized that the overall experience was also similar to Legacy.

-Since I believe New York Time’s article is one of the best reviews of the film, what I will do is that I will make a quick summary of the what I liked and didn’t like of the film:
+Since I believe A.O.
+Scott from the New York Time’s already wrote what may be one of the best reviews of the film, I will simply share a quick summary of the what I liked and did not like of the film:

 I liked:

 • Tom Cruise.
 He’s terrific in his role and simply nails it.
-He has magic, aura, presence and he is completely believeable as Pete Mitchell, now a 50-year-old who’s ego keeps writing checks his body cannot cash.
+He has the magic, aura, presence and he perfectly plays Pete Mitchell, now a 50-year-old whose ego keeps writing checks his body cannot cash.

 • The film felt like a real movie.
 No major CGI, actual stunts, great action sequences.
 It was great to feel that exciting feeling in a movie theater again.